rgeraldes24/solc/docs/control-structures.rst

 Explicit type conversions will always truncate and never cause a failing assertion with the exception of a conversion from an integer to an enum type.

-.. index:: ! exception, ! throw, ! assert, ! require, ! revert, ! errors
+.. index:: ! exception, ! assert, ! require, ! revert, ! errors

 .. _assert-and-require: